NikolayBobovnikov/context_manager/README.md

 *   **Markdown Generation**: Produces a single markdown file containing:
     *   A visualization of the selected project structure.
     *   The full content of all selected files, each in its own code block.
-*   **Automatic Markdown Updates**: Monitors selected files for changes and automatically regenerates the relevant sections in the markdown file, ensuring the context remains up-to-date.
+*   **Automatic Markdown Updates**: Monitors the selected project directory for changes (creation, modification, deletion) and automatically regenerates the relevant sections in the markdown file, ensuring the context remains up-to-date.
+If the directory structure changes (files/folders added or removed), the application will re-scan the directory and update the displayed file tree.
 *   **Status Feedback**: Provides UI feedback for ongoing operations (loading, generating) and success/error messages.
 *   **Cross-Platform**: Built with `eframe`, enabling compilation for Windows, macOS, and Linux.